dbt

 --env=CRATE_HEAP_SIZE=2g crate:latest

-Install the most recent version of the dbt-cratedb2 Python package.
+Install the most recent version of the dbt-cratedb2arrow-up-right Python package.

 pip install --upgrade 'dbt-cratedb2'